 For 21 years, Kore Press has been dedicated to social justice and the voices of ALL women and girls through literary activism.
 We inspire and support the creative genius of women writers to maintain a vivid stronghold for women in the world and the collective mind.
 We are one of four feminist presses in the country that have lasted over 20 years, one of two to publish more than 5 literary titles/year by women, AND the only one to invest in the next generation of female leaders with activism workshops for youth.
-Keep Kore bright for ALL women.
+Help keep Kore bright for ALL women.

 Why Kore Press?
 "I used to think the function of art was the transformation of sorrow, but I now think it is the transformation of consciousness."—Jane Miller